-6.1.3 Even with the growing use of datalink communications a significant volume of NAT air/ground communications are conducted using voice on SSB HF frequencies.
-To support air/ground ATC communications in the North Atlantic Region, twenty-four HF frequencies have been allocated, in bands ranging from 2.8 to 18 MHz.

-6.1.4 There are a number of factors which affect the optimum frequency for communications over a specific path.
+- 6.1.3 Even with the growing use of datalink communications a significant volume of NAT air/ground communications are conducted using voice on SSB HF frequencies.
+To support air/ground ATC communications in the North Atlantic Region, twenty-four HF frequencies have been allocated, in bands ranging from 2.8 to 18 MHz. - 6.1.4 There are a number of factors which affect the optimum frequency for communications over a specific path.
 The most significant is the diurnal variation in intensity of the ionisation of the refractive layers of the ionosphere.
 Hence frequencies from the lower HF bands tend to be used for communications during night-time and those from the higher bands during day-time.
-Generally in the North Atlantic frequencies of less than 7 MHz are utilised at night and frequencies of greater than 8 MHz during the day.

-6.1.5 The 24 NAT frequencies are organized into six groups known as Families.
+Generally in the North Atlantic frequencies of less than 7 MHz are utilised at night and frequencies of greater than 8 MHz during the day. - 6.1.5 The 24 NAT frequencies are organized into six groups known as Families.
 The families are identified as NAT Family A, B, C, D, E and F. Each Family contains a range of frequencies from each of the HF frequency bands.
 A number of stations share families of frequencies and co-operate as a network to provide the required geographical and time of day coverage.
-A full listing of the frequency hours of operation of each NAT aeradio station is contained in the "HF Management Guidance Material for the North AtaIntic Region" (NAT Doc 003) (Appendices C- 1 thru 6), available at www.icao.int/EURNAT/, following "EUR & NAT Documents", then "NAT Documents", in folder "NAT Doc 003".
-Each Family is designated for use by aircraft of specific States of Registry and according to the route to be flown (Is this still true ????).
-NAT ATS provider State AIPs list the families of frequencies to be used.

-6.1.6 Each individual aircraft is normally allocated a primary and a secondary HF frequency, either when it receives its clearance or by domestic controllers shortly before the oceanic boundary.

-6.1.7 When initiating contact with an aeradio station the pilot should state the HF frequency in use.
+A full listing of the frequencies operated by each NAT aeradio station is contained in the "HF Management Guidance Material for the North Atalntic Region" (NAT Doc 003) (Appendices B- 1 thru 6), available at www.icao.int/EURNAT/, following "EUR & NAT Documents", then "NAT Documents", in folder "NAT Doc 003". - 6.1.6 Each individual aircraft is normally allocated a primary and a secondary HF frequency, either when it receives its clearance or by domestic controllers shortly before the oceanic boundary. - 6.1.7 When initiating contact with an aeradio station the pilot should state the HF frequency in use.
 HF Radio operators usually maintain a listening watch on more than one single frequency.
 Identification by the calling pilot of the particular frequency being used is helpful to the radio operator.